 In reality, Lucia may simply have been a victim of the Roman anti-Christian persecution that was known to have taken place during the reign of Emperor Diocletian.

 According to the Veronese tradition, on the night of 12 December an empty plate is left on the table for the saint to fill with sweets.
-The children go to bed early with their eyes tight shut, fearing that the saint will blind them with ash if she catches them awake!
+The children go to bed early with their eyes tight shut, fearing that she will blind them with ash if she catches them awake!
 During the night, Santa Lucia, accompanied by her donkey Gastaldo, brings sweets and toys for the good children and a piece of coal for the less deserving.

-This tradition dates back to the thirteenth century when a virulent eye disease affecting mainly children spread throughout Verona.
+This tradition dates back to the thirteenth century when a virulent eye disease affecting local children spread throughout Verona.
 Praying for an end to the outbreak, parents and family members made a barefooted pilgrimage to a shrine of Santa Lucia near Piazza Brà (no longer in existence) to pray for her divine intervention to bring the epidemic to an end.
-In the deep midwinter, It was not easy to persuade the children to make the barefooted pilgrimage, so it was promised that Saint Lucia would fill their socks and shoes with gifts and sweets while they made the sacred pilgrimage.
+In the deep midwinter, It was not easy to persuade the children to make the barefooted pilgrimage, so it was promised that Saint Lucia would fill their socks and shoes with gifts and sweets if they made the sacred pilgrimage.

 The influx of so many children and parents in the largest square of Verona drew sellers of sweets and toys.
 What emerged was the "Fair of Santa Lucia," which the families of Verona enjoy to this day.